swirlai/swirl-search/README.md

 </div>

-Swirl is open source software that simultaneously searches multiple content sources and returns AI ranked results.
+Swirl is an open-source software that simultaneously searches multiple content sources and returns AI ranked results.
 Prompt your choice of Generative AI using the top N results to get answers incorporating your own data.

 Swirl can connect to:

-* Databases (SQL & NoSQL, Google BigQuery)
+* Databases (SQL and NoSQL, Google BigQuery)
 * Public data services (Google Programmable Search, Arxiv.org, etc.)
-* Enterprise sources (Microsoft 365, Jira, Miro etc.)
+* Enterprise sources (Microsoft 365, Jira, Miro, etc.)

 And generate insights with AI and LLMs like ChatGPT.
 Start discovering and generating the answers you need based on your data.

-Swirl is as simple as ABC: (a) Download YML, (b) Start in Docker, (c) Search with Swirl.
+Swirl is as simple as ABC: (a) Download YML; (b) Start in Docker; (c) Search with Swirl.
 From there, add credentials to preloaded SearchProviders to get results from more sources.

 ## 🚀 Try Swirl with ChatGPT